SAP-archive/teched2020-DT263/README.md

 ## Presentation

+Open the overview presentation [here](exercises/myPDFDoc.pdf).

 ## Exercises

-Link to the PDF document stored in your github repository
+(Links to the PDF documents stored in the github repository will be available later)

 Start the exercise 1 [here](exercises/myPDFDoc.pdf).